Delicious bananas are grown at banana farms in tropical regions of the world.

 In 1876, bananas were first introduced to the United States public through the Philadelphia Centennial Exposition of America.
 They sold for 10 cents apiece.

 Today, there are over 400 banana varieties grown in the world.
 Where do bananas grow?
 Bananas are native to hot, humid tropical regions like Central America and the Caribbean.
-Chiquita Banana farms are located all over the world: Asia, South America, North America, Europe and Africa.
+Chiquita Banana farms are located in South America and North America.
 Chiquita banana farms are most concentrated in fertile soil regions of Central America; from Mexico, Guatemala, Honduras, Nicaragua, Panama, Colombia and Ecuador.
 If all the bananas grown in the world were placed end-to-end, the banana chain would circle the Earth 1,400 times.

 The world's record for the longest banana split is 4.55 miles.